debug-ito/wild-bind/README.md

 ![icon](https://raw.githubusercontent.com/debug-ito/wild-bind/master/resource/icon.png) ![travis status](https://api.travis-ci.org/debug-ito/wild-bind.png)

-WildBind is a dynamic and programmable key binding framework for number pads.
+WildBind is a dynamic and programmable key binding framework.

 Features:

 - It supports X11 desktop environments.
-- It binds any action to number pad keys.
+- It binds any action to keyboard events.
 - Key bindings are written in Haskell (actually, it's just a bunch of Haskell modules).
 - Key bindings can be **dynamic**, i.e. you can use different key bindings for different active windows.
 - Key bindings can be **stateful**, e.g. you can bind actions to **sequences** of keys.

+WildBind started as a binding framework for **number pad keys**, but now it supports more generic keyboard events.

 ## Contents